tomli380576/mat-180-fq23-notes/Lecture Notes/W3 - Network Flow Pt 1.md

 \end{aligned}
 $$

-!!!primary **Proposition.** Integer Constraints ⇒ Integer Solutions, Existence
+!!!secondary **Proposition.** Integer Constraints ⇒ Integer Solutions, Existence

 1. If $d_j, s_i\in \Z$, the solution are also integers.
 2. If the total demand is less than total supply, the the problem is feasible.